hashgraph/hedera-transaction-tool/docs/test-scenarios.md

 # UI Test Coverage and Release Checklist

 This document enumerates all user-facing scenarios in the Hedera Transaction Tool front-end application.
-Each scenario is assigned a unique identifier and indicates whether it is currently covered by automated UI (E2E) testing.
+Each scenario is assigned a unique identifier and indicates whether it is currently covered by automated UI testing.
 Scenarios that require manual testing include a checkbox for use during release verification.

 **Legend:**

-- **Automated**: Yes = covered by Playwright E2E tests in the `automation/` folder; No = manual testing required
+- **Automated**: Yes = covered by enabled Playwright E2E tests in `automation/`; Yes as Component Test = covered by Vitest renderer tests in `front-end/src/tests`; Yes (Backend) = scenario isn't reachable through the renderer UI but is exercised by a backend / API test (counted in Coverage %); No = manual testing required; Skipped = a Playwright test exists but is currently disabled; N/A = not reachable through the renderer UI and not covered at any layer
-- **Covered By**: The actual test name from the automation test files that covers this scenario
+- **Covered By**: The actual test name from the automation or renderer test files that covers this scenario

 ---